oakhobadze/task-manager/README.md

 Let TaskFlow help your team take control of their workflow!

-Here you can see the structure of the project and test it out with this link https://task-manager-qo2g.onrender.com
+Here you can see the structure of the project and test it out with this link https://task-manager-qo2g.onrender.com You can use theese username and password for loging in:
+Username: test1
+Password: test12345678

 ![Monosnap+Study+_+Mate+academy+-+Google+Chrome+2025-02-04+23 18 57](https://github.com/user-attachments/assets/6c1ebb79-37f3-4397-9b2d-e2cb3f518ac8)